drpetersonfernandes/SimpleLauncher/home.md

 **ScummVM Games**

-If you want to add your ScummVM games to the Simple Launcher frontend, you should create a folder with BAT files that directly call the game.<br>
+You should create a folder with BAT files that directly call the game.<br>

 Bat file model:
 ```bat